 Psychiatrist vs Psychologist.
 Who to see?

-This is sometimes where it gets confusing.
-If you suspect you or your love one has a psychiatric illness or condition, it will be best for you to seek help from a medical doctor.
+This is where it may sometimes get confusing.
+If you suspect you or your loved one has a psychiatric illness or condition, it will be best for you to seek help from a medical doctor.
 A good staring point may be your family physician or a psychiatrist.
 Many a times, medical conditions (eg. Hyperthyroidism) can masquerade as low mood, anxiety or poor sleep.
-You should see someone medically trained to make sure that the psychological condition is not due to a medical problem.
+You should see someone medically trained to make sure that the psychiatric condition is not due to a medical or physical problem.

 For the best outcomes in treatment, a multi-pronged biological-psychological and social approach is recommended.
 Hence, when considering private care treatment, it is important to remember that a psychiatrist is in the unique position to provide and recommend holistic and comprehensive care: